-Parking on university campuses is always at a premium.
 The University of South Dakota looked to increase the capacity of their existing facilities with the expansion of the Burgess/Norton Parking Lot 5.
-One of the project constraints was that parking facility must be removed and replaced in the short time window of summer break.
-With poor subgrade soils in Vermillion, USD was seeking a solution to improve the subgrade and ensure the project was not delayed due to costly and time consuming subgrade improvement methods.
-Banner proposed utilizing soil cement stabilized subgrade to provide a consistent and strong subgrade that ensures the project remained on schedule.
+The project presented two critical challenges: poor subgrade soils and a narrow timeline.
+From removal of the original parking lot to installation of the original parking lot to opening the new, finished lot, USD had only a few short months to complete the project while students were away on summer break.
+Banner worked with the University to evaluate various approaches to these issues, and determined soil cement stabilized subgrade to be the most viable solution.
+The soil cement stabilized subgrade provided a consistent and strong subgrade for the project.
 The University also took this opportunity to improve pedestrian access routes around the parking lot and bring the areas up to ADA requirements.
-New lighting was incorporated into the design that, combined with Portland Cement Concrete surfacing, provides enhanced lighting and security to the site.
-The contractor used GPS based equipment to grade the subgrade and base course as well as install the concrete surfacing.
-This technology proved to reduce construction time as well.
+The finished lot incorporates new lighting that, combined with Portland Cement Concrete surfacing, provides enhanced lighting and security to the site.
+The contractor used GPS-based equipment to grade the subgrade and base course as well as install the concrete surfacing.
+This technology provided a top-quality result with reduced construction time as well.
 Banner checked surfaces created by the contractor to ensure design grades and elevations were met.
 The final product provided double the parking capacity just in time for the fall semester.
-Banner provided topographic surveying, preliminary/final design, bidding, construction administration and construction staking.
+Banner provided topographic surveying, preliminary/final design, bidding, construction contract administration, and construction staking.

 Project Goal #1

 Provide a parking facility that provides at least 190 parking stalls.

 Provide a cement stabilized subgrade.